 - The user should be redirected to an appropriate page for the Forgot password option.

-- Forgot Password link should be present on the form.
+- I forgot the password link should be present on the form.

 - The reset button should clear data from all the text boxes in the form.

 - The user should be redirected to the Login page if the URL is bypassed.

 - Browser compatibility for the search functionality should be verified.

 - The User Interface of the page, which shows only one search result or does not give any search results, should be presentable and consistent.

-- Verify that the user gets a validation message if the Login button is clicked, leaving all fields blank
+- Verify the user gets a validation message if the Login button is clicked, leaving all fields blank.

 - Verify that the user gets a validation message if an invalid username and valid password are used.

 - Verify that the user gets a validation message if a valid username and invalid password are used.

 - Verify that the password field is encrypted.

 - Verify that the user can log in successfully if a valid username and password are entered.

-- Verify that user if the user is logged in to the system using the first browser; if he attempts to log in from the second browser, he should automatically be logged out from the first browser.
+- Verify that the user is logged in to the system using the first browser; if he attempts to log in from the second browser, he should automatically be logged out from the first browser.

 - Verify max length and field validation for different characters in the fields

 - Verify that the password is not passed as clear text after clicking on the login

-- Verify that the password is not saved in clear text in cookies also.
+- Verify that the password is not saved in clear text in cookies.

 - Verify that cookies are persistent or non-persistent